Genre: Historical Documentary

 -Nanking was directed by Bill Guttentag who has also worked on Knife Fight, Soundtrack for a Revolution, and Twin Towers.

--Despite most of the documentary being a reenactment and a live reading, the dialogue is based directly on the real life testimonies, journal entries, and radio transcripts.
+-Despite most of the documentary being a reenactment and a live reading, the dialogue is based directly on real-life testimonies, journal entries, and radio transcripts.

 -Nanking or Nanjing (either pronunciation is acceptable) is a city in China that has over 8 million people currently.